The following six course requirements need to be satisfied to earn the program certificate in Technology and Society, Information Technology Track.

 Please note that independent work must include research of a technology that relates to society.
 We expect independent work by students from technical disciplines to engage directly with the sociological, humanistic, or policy components of the technology in question.
 Please note that essentially all of computer science and engineering is ultimately motivated by the betterment of society, but that is not sufficient by itself.
 Independent work must explore the interface between technology and society.

 All independent work topics for the certificate must be pre-approved by the information technology track director of the certificate program.
 Please make sure approval is granted before beginning your semester of independent study.
-Please submit the information about your independent work (IW) at this link.
 Senior work approval must be received by December 10 of your senior year.
 If you would like to do independent work as a junior, it must be submitted for approval by March 1 of your junior year.
+Please submit your IW proposals to

 To complete the independent work requirements, students are required to submit a two- to three-page double-spaced paper explaining the independent work research results.
-Independent work papers are due to Laura Cummings-Abdo, , by 5 p.m. on Dean’s Date, Tuesday, May 7, 2024.
+Independent work papers are due to Laura Cummings-Abdo, , by 5 p.m. on Dean’s Date, Tuesday, May 6, 2025.
+Please submit the proposal as an attachment to email and not as the body of the email.

 Your paper should include a brief summary of the approved work you proposed (not the entire proposal), and the remaining part of the paper should be a discussion and results of that work, including the technology involved.
 You should not submit your full thesis.
 Please tailor the two- to three-page paper to your Technology and Society certificate independent work only.